Project Manager interview questions are tricky in many senses.

 So, in IT, you can’t easily motivate people, just by promising higher salaries and making a beautiful office.

 They want challenges, responsibilities, and a productive working environment.

-So, you need to explain how you will tap into the self-esteem of this person.
-How will you motivate him or her by delegating responsibilities?
+So, you need to explain how you will tap into the self-esteem of this person, and how you will motivate him or her by delegating responsibilities.